influxdata/docs-v2/content/influxdb/cloud-iox/get-started/setup.md

 6.  {{< req text="(Optional)" color="magenta" >}} **Create a bucket**.

-    In the InfluxDB initialization process, you created a bucket.
-    You can use that bucket or create a new one specifically for this getting started tutorial.
-All examples in this tutorial assume a bucket named _get-started_.
+    You can use an existing bucket or create a new one specifically for this getting started tutorial.
+All examples in this tutorial assume a bucket named **"get-started"**.

     Use the **InfluxDB UI**, **`influx` CLI**, or **InfluxDB API** to create a new bucket.